gchq/sleeper/docs/developer-guide.md

 #### Dev container

-The Sleeper Git repository includes configuration for a dev container based on the `sleeper builder` Docker image from the CLI.
+The Sleeper Git repository includes configuration for a dev container based on the `sleeper builder` Docker image from the [Sleeper Docker tools](deployment/docker-tools.md).
 This includes all the same dependencies.
 If your IDE supports Dev Containers, it can work against this Docker image based on this configuration.

 The dev container configuration will mount any AWS CLI, Maven and SSH configuration from your host machine into the container.